Greatness7/MMM-2022/dialogue-quest-CS.md

 #### Defeat

 > It's over.
 It's finally over.
-I can't thank you enough, come on let's report back.
+I can't thank you enough, can you report back?
+We have some things to take care of here.

 #### last time